Locally Adaptive Federated Learning: Introduction

-\textbf{Contributions.} We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We design the first \emph{fully locally adaptive} and \emph{nearly parameter-free} method for federated learning called FedSPS, and prove sublinear and linear convergence to a neighbourhood of the optimum, for the convex and strongly convex cases, respectively (Theorem \ref{thm:fedsps_local_convex}, Remark \ref{remark:param-free}).
-This is in contrast to existing adaptive federated methods such as FedAdam \citep{reddi2020adaptive} and FedAMS \citep{wang2022communication}, both of which involve the problem-dependent hyperparameter of learning rate that depends on the knowledge of gradient Lipschitz constant, and employ adaptivity only for server aggregation. \item We propose FedDecSPS (Corollary \ref{corr:fedecdsps_local_convex}) that enjoys local adaptivity and provably converges also in the non-interpolating regime due to decreasing stepsizes.
-The convergence guarantee matches the asymptotic convergence rates for federated algorithms such as FedAvg, and as a special case recovers the rates of DecSPS for a single worker (up to a logarithmic factor) without the restrictive bounded iterates assumption used in the original work.

-\item We \emph{empirically} verify our theoretical claims by performing relevant illustrative experiments, as well as obtain competitive performance of the proposed method compared to tuned baselines for the convex case in i.i.d. as well as non-i.i.d. settings. \end{itemize}
+\textbf{Contributions.} We summarize our contributions as follows: \begin{itemize} \item We show that local adaptivity can lead to substantially faster convergence.
+We design the first \emph{fully locally adaptive} method for federated learning called FedSPS, and prove sublinear and linear convergence to the optimum, for convex and strongly convex cases, respectively, under interpolation (Theorem \ref{thm:fedsps_local_convex}).
+This is in contrast to existing adaptive federated methods such as FedAdam and FedAMS, both of which employ adaptivity only for server aggregation. \item For real-world FL scenarios (such as when the interpolation condition is not satisfied due to client heterogeneity), we propose a practically motivated algorithm FedDecSPS that enjoys local adaptivity and exact convergence also in the non-interpolating regime due to decreasing stepsizes. \item We empirically verify our theoretical claims by performing relevant illustrative experiments to show that our method requires less tuning compared to state-of-the-art algorithms which need extensive grid search.
+We also obtain competitive performance (both optimization as well as generalization) of the proposed FedSPS and FedDecSPS compared to tuned FedAvg and FedAMS for the convex and non-convex cases in i.i.d. as well as non-i.i.d. settings. \end{itemize}